-Trump order expected on medical supplies amid outbreak
+Trump order expected on medical supplies amid virus outbreak

 Sen. Marco Rubio, R-Fla., raised concerns about diversifying the supply chain and reducing the U.S. reliance on imports, including from China, during a private lunch with Trump and GOP senators this week.

-Trump appeared to agree with the senator’s outlook, said according to a person familiar with the matter who was not authorized to publicly discuss the private session and spoke on condition of anonymity,
+Trump appeared to agree with the senator’s outlook, according to a person familiar with the matter who was not authorized to publicly discuss the private session and spoke on condition of anonymity.

 Rubio praised the forthcoming announcement.

-“The coronavirus outbreak has been a wake-up call that we must combat America’s supply chain vulnerabilities and dependence on China in critical sectors of our economy,” Rubio said in a statement.
-He said the expected order is “a very strong first step toward increasing domestic production by enforcing Buy American requirements for pharmaceuticals and medical supplies, as well as fast-tracking approval” by the Food and Drug Administration of “critical products impacted by the coronavirus outbreak’s strain on the supply chain.”
+He called the expected order “a very strong first step toward increasing domestic production by enforcing Buy American requirements for pharmaceuticals and medical supplies, as well as fast-tracking approval” by the Food and Drug Administration of “critical products impacted by the coronavirus outbreak’s strain on the supply chain.”

 China is a key supplier of drug active ingredients, the chemical components that make drugs work, and finished medicines for the U.S. market.
 Those include the active ingredients for antibiotics and pills to treat common chronic conditions such as heart disease.